 - Compliance with recommendations, if any, from a medical or mental health professional;

 - Knowledge and understanding of the cost, lengths of stay in hospital, possible risks and complications of surgery, and post-surgical requirements including rehabilitation.

 In addition to these WPATH SOC requirements, individual surgeons often have additional conditions that may include:

 - No smoking.
 Smoking reduces the amount of oxygen in the blood stream and has a negative impact on healing.
 Surgeons will require patients to quit smoking before and after surgery, usually a minimum of four weeks before and four weeks after.

 - Weight requirements.
 The surgeon will assess whether you are a reasonable weight for surgery or if surgery should be postponed until certain weight goals are met.
 Heavy patients pose a greater risk during surgery, especially those with medical conditions, and their surgeries often last longer increasing the possibility of complications.
 Your physician will discuss your medical history with you, make recommendations about weight, and review possible risks and complications with you in advance of your surgery.

 Please note that HIV does NOT disqualify individuals from surgery.
 HIV status must be disclosed, pre-surgical testing will be required, and providers usually assess an additional charge to HIV positive patients because of the extra precautions that must be taken during surgery.
 Remember that all of your personal and medical information is maintained according to strict standards of privacy and confidentiality.
 It is only shared with the providers of your choice.
 Your communications with us and with providers are confidential and respected by our staff.

 Take the next steps with us

 Have questions about the prerequisites to GRS?
 Ready to move to the next step and request a FirmQuote?
-Contact us today to speak with one of our representatives.
+Contact us today to ask about gender reassignment surgery before and after photos and speak with one of our representatives.
 We are ready to help!